 A total of 23 tent sites and 20 RV sites with water and electricity hookups are options for a stay at Osage Hills State Park.
 The park also offers a dump station for RVs.
-Visitors can relax in one of eight cabins in the park, which were constructed of native stone by the Civilian Conservation Corp in the '30s.
+Visitors can relax in one of the two wall cabins or eight native stone cabins, built by the Civilian Conservation Corp in the '30s.
 Each cabin has central heat and air, a fireplace, kitchen facilities and allows pets for a small nightly fee.
 Cabins one through three and five through eight offer one bedroom, while cabin four offers two bedrooms.
 A group camp is also available.
 The park offers a picnic area and picnic pavilions, as well as comfort stations and a facility with modern bathhouses.

 JOIN FOR JUST $16 A YEAR